yasirbhutta/yasirbhutta.github.io/canva/index.md

 3. [ ] Complex element rotation
 4. [ ] Gradual background color change

+What is the main purpose of Canva's Magic Eraser tool?

+A) Adding special effects to images
+B) Removing specific elements from images
+C) Enhancing image contrast
+D) Creating animations

+What does Canva's Magic Edit feature allow users to do?

+A) Automatically edit text in images
+B) Enhance image colors
+C) Modify existing elements in images
+D) Edit multiple elements in a design simultaneously

+What does Canva's Text to Image feature enable users to do?

+A) Convert images to text format
+B) Automatically generate images from text
+C) Add text to existing images
+D) Convert images into vector graphics

 ## Fill in the Blanks

 1. To change the font size in Canva, you can use the _____________ slider.